hc-tcg/hc-tcg/docs/components.md

 ## Components

-The code bases's design is loosely based off the `ECS` model for game developement.
+The code bases's design is loosely based off the `ECS` model for game development.
-That is, everything in the game is a compoent.
-For example, cards are a component, status effects are a componet, and players are a component.
+That is, everything in the game is a component.
+For example, cards are a component, status effects are a component, and players are a component.
-Componets can be accesed with `game.components`. `components` is an instance of the `ComponentManager` class.
+Components can be accessed with `game.components`. `components` is an instance of the `ComponentManager` class.
 You should exclusively use this system to read the game state.

-Componets have two special properties:
+Components have two special properties:
 - All components have a unique id, called the `entity`.
 - Components can be queried with the component query API.